 b.
 Using a dilute acid solution

-The application of a dil. acid solution is also very effective in most cases and some cases extreme care is required while handling acids. when diluting HCL acid, always add the acid to the water never the reverse.
+The application of a dil. acid solution is also very effective in most cases and in some cases, extreme care is required while handling acids.
+When diluting HCL acid, always add the acid to the water never the reverse.

 Ensure good ventilation and also avoid the contact between the acid and the reinforcement.
 The concrete surface should be cleaned with only diluted acid.

-The recommended proportions are 1 part HCL and 20 parts of water.
-The surface should be saturated always before the application of dilute acid. when applying the acid solution ensure that the surface is moist but without any free water present.
+The recommended proportions are 1 part of HCL and 20 parts of water.
+The surface should be saturated always before the application of dilute acid.
+When applying the acid solution ensure that the surface is moist but without any free water present.